RedisLabs/redislabs-docs/content/platforms/kubernetes/architecture/operator.md

 ---
-Title: Redis Enterprise Software on Kubernetes operator-based Architecture
+Title: Redis Enterprise Software on Kubernetes operator-based architecture
 linkTitle: What is an operator?
 description: This section provides a description of the design of the Redis Enterprise operator for Kubernetes.
 weight: 30